 It was raining the weekend we went but during a break in the rain, I wandered the grounds.
 There are two main communal areas, a barn with seating and an outdoor seating area with a fire pit.
 It looks like an absolutely lovely place to relax during the summertime.
 I loved the landscape with was a mixture of a large lawn and some drought-resistant accents.

 Our suite was large with a mounted television and gas fireplace.
 There were several luxury amenities like powered blinds and heated bathroom floors.
 Everything felt very clean and updated, think Restoration Hardware furniture with modern hardware and fixtures.
 The wardrobe in the room was stocked with slippers and robes.
 One of my favorite things was waking up and opening up all of the blinds to see the vineyard across the road.
 The morning fog obscured a lot of the view but it was still absolutely gorgeous.

 Our room had a patio with a couch and table on it.
 While the patio in our suite faced the vineyard there was a road adjacent to the room, but the room is thoroughly insulated so we didn’t hear any car noise.
 We spent the majority of the time in front of the fireplace or soaking in the huge tub.
 It was such a quiet and relaxing space to unwind!

-One of the best perks of Napa Vineyard House is clearly the delivered breakfast every morning.
-A box of fresh pastries from Bouchon bakery and fresh squeezed orange juice in mason jars were on the doorstep.
+One of the best perks of The Setting Inn is clearly the delivered breakfast every morning.
+A box of fresh pastries from Bouchon Bakery and fresh squeezed orange juice in mason jars were on the doorstep.
 Delicious!
-There was also a stocked kitchenette area so P made us french pressed coffee each morning, and the hotel even provided fresh cream.
+There was also a stocked kitchenette area so my husband made us french pressed coffee each morning, and the hotel even provided fresh cream.
 The fridge also had complimentary wine, soda and water.

-- Napa Vineyard House doesn’t have a pool
+- The Setting Inn doesn’t have a pool

 - In good weather, there are bikes to borrow and a bike path adjacent to the hotel.